thutahw/tp/docs/UserGuide.md

     ![editpatient](images/editpatientsuccess.png)<br>
     *Figure 5.1.4a.
 Editing a patient's information - success*

-**Note**:

-When the patient's information is edited successfully, the main display only shows the recently edited patient so that you do not need to scroll through the patient list to ensure that the patient's details are edited.
-If you wish to view the whole patient list again, you can use the `listpatients` command from section 5.1.2.

-In the case where the field to edit is absent (E.g `editpatient 3` is entered):
+In the case where the field to be edited is absent (E.g `editpatient 3` is entered):

 1. A message prompting the user to provide at least 1 field to edit will be displayed as shown below.

     ![editfailure](images/editpatientmissingfield.png)<br>
     *Figure 5.1.4b.
 Editing a patient's information - failure*

-**Note**:
+**Note:**

+1. When the patient's information is edited successfully, the main display only shows the recently edited patient so that you do not need to scroll through the patient list to ensure that the patient's details are edited.
+If you wish to view the whole patient list again, you can use the `listpatients` command from [section 5.1.2](#512-list-all-patients-listpatients).

-You can clear all the tags of the patient by entering ` editpatient INDEX tag/ `
+2. You can clear all the tags of the patient by entering ` editpatient INDEX tag/ `

 #### 5.1.5.
 Find patient by name: `findpatient`
 You can use this command to find a patient by entering a part of his name (or his full name).